Virgin Australia: Sister airlines

+Former

+Pacific Blue

 In September 2003, Pacific Blue was set up to offer a low-cost service between New Zealand and Australia.
 Pacific Blue aimed to position itself as a low-cost competitor to Air New Zealand and Qantas on trans-Tasman routes.
 Pacific Blue also operated services on behalf of the Polynesian Blue joint-venture with the government of Samoa.
 Pacific Blue has since been rebranded under the Virgin Australia name and livery.

+V Australia

 In early 2006, Virgin Blue's parent company announced its intention to operate up to seven flights a week to the United States using either Los Angeles International Airport or San Francisco International Airport, saying that the route was needed to make the airline as profitable as possible.
 On 25 July 2007, it was announced that "V Australia" would be the name of the new carrier.

+Tigerair Australia

 On 30 October 2012, Virgin Australia Holdings announced it had purchased a 60% stake in Tiger Airways Australia for $35 million.
-Tiger would continue to operate as a low cost subsidiary for 20 years.
-In October 2014 Virgin took full control of Tigerair for one dollar.
+Tiger was planned to be continued to operate as a low cost subsidiary for 20 years.
+In October 2014, Virgin took full control of Tigerair for one dollar.
+After Bain Capital acquired Virgin Australia, in 2020, Tiger was suspended and then later officially discontinued by Bain Capital.

+Current

+Virgin Australia Regional Airlines

 On 11 April 2013, Virgin Australia Holdings completed its acquisition of regional airline Skywest Airlines.
 Skywest was then renamed Virgin Australia Regional Airlines.